Conjunctivitis Treatment in Ayurveda

-- Do hot fomentation over eyes with a bolus made with 1/2 tsp of turmeric powder as it will give a soothing feel to the affected eyes because turmeric has anti-inflammatory properties and is good for skin.
+- Do hot fomentation over eyes with a bolus made with 1/2 tsp of turmeric powder as it will give a soothing feel to the affected eyes because turmeric has anti-inflammatory properties and is good for the skin.

-- Apply aloe vera paste over closed eyelids and wipe it off after half hour, aloe vera has skin-enriching properties.
+- Apply aloe vera paste over closed eyelids and wipe it off after half-hour, aloe vera has skin-enriching properties.

 By taking some precautions and adopting healthy lifestyle changes a person suffering from conjunctivitis can prevent the condition from getting worse and can easily avoid other infections.

 - Good hygiene habits like washing hands every time after being in contact with something (after using the bathroom, before and after having food), especially anything which is contaminated.

 - Keep a clean towel for daily use.